-- a recognised university degree preferably in library and information sciences; (information management, archiving, records management), evidencing completion of a full cycle of study;
+- a recognised university degree in social sciences or humanities, evidencing completion of a full cycle of study.

-- some initial experience in library management obtained either through specialisation as part of the applicant’s studies for a university degree, a dissertation or other research project conducted as part of their studies or in some other manner or through professional experience or a previous traineeship;
+- some initial experience in issues related to gender mainstreaming/gender equality obtained either through specialisation as part of the applicant’s studies for a university degree, a dissertation or other research project conducted as part of their studies or in some other manner or through professional experience or a previous traineeship.

 Applicants must also have fluent English, both spoken and written, an excellent knowledge of at least one other EU language as well as computer skills applicable to a Windows environment.